 Yet when we’re so concerned about the quality of our coffee, it seems strange to not be as exacting about our choice of food.
 Shouldn’t we be picking something to complement and enhance the aromas of that particular coffee bean and brew style that we took the time to choose?

-We decided to get some expert help with selecting the perfect food for your coffee.
+We decided to get some expert help with selecting the perfect coffee and food combinations.
 Read on to discover their suggestions.